project-gemmi/gemmi/docs/mol.rst

 * Gemmi focuses more on working with incomplete models (on all stages before they are published and submitted to the PDB),
-* and Gemmi is aware of the neighbouring molecules that are implied by the crystallographic and non-crystallographic symmetry.
+* and Gemmi is aware of the neighbouring molecules implied by the crystallographic and non-crystallographic symmetry.

 .. _elements: